nmachine-io/doc-site/docs/models/models-overview.md

 ### Method 3: Singleton References with `kind::`

-Some models are conceptually singletons and never need to be customized by descriptors.
+Some models are conceptually singletons because they don't read any attributes therefore cannot be customized by descriptors.
 For these, with can just refer to them by class name with the `kind::<class-name>` e.g `kind::TruePredicate` as below.

 ```yaml